Richmond River: Course and features

-The river rises at the northern end of the Richmond Range, near its junction with the McPherson Range, on the Queensland/ New South Wales border, west of Mount Lindesay, and flows generally south east and north east, joined by twelve tributaries, including the Wilsons River, before reaching its mouth at its confluence with the Coral Sea of the South Pacific Ocean at Ballina; descending 256 m over its 237 km course.
+The river rises at the northern end of the Richmond Range, near its junction with the McPherson Range, on the Queensland/ New South Wales border, west of Mount Lindesay, and flows generally south east and north east, joined by twelve tributaries, including the Wilsons River, before reaching its mouth at its confluence with the Coral Sea of the South Pacific Ocean at Ballina, descending 256 m over its 237 km course.

 On its journey it passes through the towns of Kyogle, Casino, Coraki and Woodburn.
 Summerland Way is situated adjacent to much of the middle reaches of the course of Richmond River.
 The Pacific Highway crosses the river near Broadwater.
 The lowest permanent vehicular crossing (closest to the river mouth) is the lift-section bridge at Wardell, while closer to Ballina, the Burns Point Ferry provides an additional manually operated, daytime vehicle and passenger crossing service, operating between the shores of South and West Ballina.
 Upstream from Wardell, the next regular (non motorway) road crossings are provided by road bridges at Broadwater (Broadwater Bridge), Woodburn and Coraki.

 There are several small islands in the river as it approaches the sea, named instances being Pelican Island near Broadwater, Goat Island and Cabbage Tree Island south of Wardell, and Pimlico Island (plus Little Pimlico Island) between Pimlico and Empire Vale.
-Of these, Cabbage Tree Island is inhabitated, having an Aboriginal community and a school (although the community was relocated from the Island following damage to their properties during the 2022 eastern Australia floods), while Little Pimlico Island is a nature reserve.
+Of these, Cabbage Tree Island is inhabited, having an Aboriginal community and a school (although the community was relocated from the Island following damage to their properties during the 2022 eastern Australia floods), while Little Pimlico Island is a nature reserve.
 The final approximately 7km of the southern bank of the river, between Burns Point and the entry to the ocean, is also a nature reserve, the Richmond River Nature Reserve which covers an area of 256ha, and also extends south from the river mouth for some distance along South Ballina Beach.

 The catchment area of the river is estimated at 6862 km2, which makes it the sixth largest catchment in New South Wales; and its floodplain has an area of over 1000 km2.